CalvinLloyd117/CraftBanzi/README.md

 |:--:|
 | **Past Lab Member** front-end content generated from the above entry |

   Past Lab Members are first ordered by the Past Member Category order, with Categories at the top of the list appearing first.
-Within a Past Member Category, entry order is determined by the order they are found in the **Past Lab Members** Entry list.
+Within a Past Member Category, entry order is determined by the order they are found in the **Past Lab Members** entry list.

 ##### Current Collaborator